My Rider Account

 For the middle mountains, this might be between 4pm and 8pm and on the two or three toughest stages of each tour (200 kms in the Alps or Pyrenees) this can be 5pm – 9pm.

-Le Loop navigates with arrows, not gpx files.
+However, Le Loop will continue to navigate with arrows, not gpx files.
 Here’s why:

-ii.
-The good news though is that we have the best arrows you’ve ever seen on an event and the vast majority of our cyclists love the ‘old school’ feeling of looking up and following the route on the road, not on a screen.
+iv.
+We want you to look up!
+We have the best arrows you’ve ever seen on an event and the vast majority of our cyclists love the ‘old school’ feeling of looking around themselves and following the route on the road, not on a screen.
 For some, it might take a day or so to get used to but we get emails every year after the Tour from people joking that they’re missing the yellow arrows and wish they didn’t have to go back to their garmins.

 We do however offer Paris friends and family places for cyclists riding into Paris who would like to be met and cheered in on the last stage.
 You can invite friends and family to join you for the last night celebration party and we also have the option for them to join us for the last cycle into Paris.
 The places can be booked via the shop in your Rider Account.